 Some tax-saving strategies may require changes to how you do things, while others may simply be a matter of paperwork.
 However, once the year is over there aren’t many things that can be done to change the outcome (although there may be a few).
 Tax planning during the year, and especially when starting a new business, can save you thousands.

-- Business entities.
-Should I form a LLC?
+Should I form an LLC?
 How does that affect my taxes?

-- Hiring family members.
 Should I hire my spouse or kids?
-What employee benefits can I give them (or myself)?
+What employee benefis can I give them (or myself)?

-- Medical expenses.
-Are they deductible?
+Are medical expenses deductible?
 What about mileage?
 Are my insurance premiums deductible if they’re not through my employer?

-- Real estate.
 When should I do a like-kind exchange?
-When is my income taxed at capital gains rates vs. ordinary tax rates?
+When is my income taxes at capital gains rates vs. ordinary tax rates?
 How does depreciation work?